hannobraun/fornjot/CONTRIBUTING.md

 - > To make `just build` work on Windows I had to install [`Visual Studio` with `clang`](https://www.wikihow.com/Install-Clang-on-Windows) and then [`MinGW` with `ar`](https://winlibs.com/) and add both tools to `PATH` env var to make `cross-compiler` work.
 - > On Linux, I had to install `libfontconfig-dev` and `clang`.

-The purpose of `just build` is to run the same suite of checks and tests that the CI build runs, so you can figure out any issues in advance, without having to submit a pull request, and having to wait for a CI run to finish.
+The purpose of `just ci` is to run the same suite of checks and tests that the CI build runs, so you can figure out any issues in advance, without having to submit a pull request, and having to wait for a CI run to finish.

 This is defined in [`justfile`](justfile).
 Please note that `justfile` is maintained in parallel to the CI configuration.
 Most deviations should be considered bugs in `justfile`.